Vk-Viman/Book_Store/README.md

 This repository contains the Readify sample app (ASP.NET Core backend + Angular frontend).
 The project is intentionally *not* published to GitHub Pages or any hosted environment by default.
 The instructions below show how to run everything locally for development and testing.

+> CI note: The repository CI is configured to run only pure unit tests (no integration or E2E tests).
+Integration tests that require SQL Server / external services were removed from automated CI to keep the pipeline lightweight for portfolio use.

 ## Prerequisites
 - .NET 8 SDK
 - Node.js 20+ and npm